gromacs/gromacs/docs/install-guide/index.rst

 log file messages will be produced.
 Background details can be found at this `NVIDIA blog post
 <http://devblogs.nvidia.com/parallelforall/increase-performance-gpu-boost-k80-autoboost/>`_.
+NVML support is only available if detected, and may be disabled by turning off the ``GMX_USE_NVML`` CMake advanced option.

 By default, optimized code will be generated for CUDA architectures supported by the nvcc compiler (and the |Gromacs| build system).